tldr-pages/tldr/pages/common/csv-diff.md

 `csv-diff {{one.csv}} {{two.csv}} --key={{key}} --show-unchanged`

-- Show a machine-readable summary of differences between files, treating the column `key` as an unique identifier:
+- Show a summary of differences between files in JSON format using a specific column as an unique identifier:

 `csv-diff {{one.csv}} {{two.csv}} --key={{key}} --json`